LeonardoDiasRR/NIST/libs/NIST/readme.rst

 Earlier versions of this package decoded all text sections as ``UTF-8``.
 Some real-world NIST files contain byte values outside of that encoding, resulting in ``UnicodeDecodeError`` during parsing.
-The library now uses ``latin-1`` when reading, writing or hashing textual fields to preserve the original byte content.
+The library originally switched to ``latin-1`` for every operation to preserve the raw bytes.

+The current version stores textual fields internally as Unicode and writes them out using ``UTF-8``.
+Binary payloads continue to be handled as ``latin-1`` so image data is preserved byte for byte.

 Binary payloads such as JPEG or WSQ images can now be passed to ``set_field`` directly as ``bytes``.
 The library converts them to its